-These financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) and IFRS Interpretations Committee (IFRS IC) interpretations applicable to companies reporting under IFRS.
-The financial statements have been prepared under the historical cost convention as modified by the revaluation of fair value through other comprehensive income financial assets and fair through profit or loss financial assets.
+The financial statements have been prepared under the historical cost convention, as modified by the revaluation of investments at fair value through profit or loss.

 The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgment in the process of applying the Company's accounting policies.
 The areas involving a high degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 4.